 66 McCrae St, Dandenong

 In Feb - March 2017 I received a residency from Heritage Hill Museum and Historic Gardens, Dandenong.
-During this period I began the process of exploring the ideas of home, interviewing people about what home is to them, beginning my own creative work, and developing workshops and other residency programs.
+During this period I began the process of exploring the ideas of home, interviewing people about what home is to them, and exploring what home is to me in my own work.

 But I loved that dolls house.
 Both times.

 A couple of years later I gave the dollhouse to a young mum I knew with a 2 year old because it seemed wrong to keep it packed away in the garage - it was meant to be played with.
 By then I’d moved out and had nowhere to keep it myself anyway.

 Both the love of making things and this interest in the concept of home - however abstract - has stayed with me.
 Over the past few years the love of making things has begun to develop into a visual arts practice.
 But the concept of home has stayed quite abstract - I wished I'd photographed every front door of every house I've lived in (13) but I haven't, I've played around with the concept with some individual pieces in the past year or so but they haven’t developed any further and I hadn't really found a way in to the topic.
 It wasn't until last year when my own home life was extremely disrupted and I suddenly lost the home I thought I had that the pieces for a project began to fall into place and I felt it was a topic I was ready to explore in depth.